thoughtbot/maintaining-open-source-projects/book/03-git.md

 These people are highly opinionated, decisive, even dominant.
-They are the “benevolent dictators” of their projects, and many times they take decisions based solely on their taste, without the need to foster or reach consensus.
+They are the “benevolent dictators” of their projects, and many times they take decisions based solely on their taste, without the need to reach consensus.
 They don’t ignore what other people say, they have strong opinions and stand for them, and they are open to change those opinions provided relevant facts (mostly!).